theta360developers/theta-client-guide/docs/react-native-install.md

 To fix the mkpackage error:

+You need to Convert your file to Unix format.
+This is one way to do it and their may be other ways.

 1. Open up the VSCode editor, install it if you don't have it

 2. Open the file called `mkpackage.sh` in the `theta-client\react-native` directory